 GeneCards Summary for PREX1 Gene

 PREX1 (Phosphatidylinositol-3,4,5-Trisphosphate Dependent Rac Exchange Factor 1) is a Protein Coding gene.
-Among its related pathways are Cytoskeletal Signaling and Ca, cAMP and Lipid Signaling.
-GO annotations related to this gene include enzyme binding and phospholipid binding.
+Diseases associated with PREX1 include Luminal Breast Carcinoma.
+Among its related pathways are CCR5 Pathway in Macrophages and RET signaling.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and phospholipid binding.
 An important paralog of this gene is PREX2.